h5jam/h5jam/README.md

 ## Hello World !

-I'm studying deep learning these days, and I'm interested in computer vision using deep learning.
-In my study, Python is main language, but also studying C++ because of powerful performance.
+I'm interested in computer vision using deep learning based on Python.
+These days, I usually study my major, and I study deep learning and algorithms in my spare time.
+I even read books.
+My plan is to admit to the graduate school majoring CS in 2023.

 Project proposals using Python are always welcome.
 Thank you!

 Email : so.h4ns@gmail.com